Originally published: 24 March 2026

 - Comfortable when worn with other PPE

-Ear plugs are often preferred in environments where workers need to wear multiple types of PPE simultaneously.
+Ear plugs are often preferred where workers need to wear multiple items of PPE at the same time or where lighter protection is more practical.

 š Browse ear plugs: Ear Plugs